timelessco/js-bottomsheet/README.md

   snappoints: ['20%', '60%', '100%']
 });
 ```

-### displayOverlay:
-A boolean defining whether to display an overlay or not.
-> Type: Boolean

-> Default: false

 ### content:
 Your content needn't always be a DOM element, it could be passed in dynamically too, as a string or as a promise.
 > Type: string | promise